 config-store This is the file system-based repository where all the configurations are stored.

-Do not edit any file under config-store directory.
-The files under this directory are created by Sun Java System Web Server 7.0 Update 1 for internal use.
+Do not edit any file in the config-store directory.
+The files under this directory are created by Web Server for internal use.

-If you must manually edit the configuration file under the config-store directory, deploy the configuration using the wadm deploy-config command.
+If you must manually edit the configuration file in the config-store directory, deploy the configuration using the wadm deploy-config command.

 Instance - An instance refers to the environment of a web server on a given node, including its configuration, log files, and other runtime artifacts such as lock databases, caches, and temporary files.
 For management purposes, an instance can be started, stopped, restarted, or dynamically re-configured.